 Choosing POP3 or IMAP is up to you, depending on your specific needs.
 Once you’ve chosen how you want to link your server and your email client, you can find the specific information that you need to link the two in your control panel.

-We recommend using IMAP protocol for your email client over POP3 protocol.
+At Scarlett’s Web, we recommend using IMAP protocol for your email client over POP3 protocol.
 IMAP is the newer protocol and provides more advantages than POP3 without the drawback of only being able to access your email from a single device like POP3 accounts.

 - For IMAP, use port 993, 465 or maybe even 25 (see Encryption below).